 Brown CS is currently entitled to 4 representatives in the Graduate Student Council.
 At least one of these representatives should be a Master's student.
 The Council itself is a collection of grad representatives from all departments.
 See the GSC page for more details.
 The CS Reps must attend the GSC meetings and represent Brown CS in graduate school affairs.
 In addition, they are responsible for filing the GSC rebate form, which funds the nest egg.

 The Facilities Czar represents the graduate students on the Brown CS facilities committee.
 This committee is responsible for allocating money for and determining the specifications of new machines, monitors, and so on.

 These students assist the faculty in recruiting and hiring new faculty.
 There is a czar for each area of the faculty search.
 Responsibilities include: assisting in the creation of the short list of candidates, disseminating information about job talks to the graduate students, attending job talks in their area, organizing the graduate student-candidate interview, and presenting the graduate student opinion to the faculty search committee.

-The main responsibility of the Hospitality Czars is to organize the graduate-student recruitment weekends.
+The main responsibility of the Recruitment Czars is to organize the graduate-student recruitment weekends.
 This includes setting up faculty/student talks, organizing lunches and tours, and arranging housing.
-Students visiting at other times are also made welcome by the Hospitality Czars.
+Students visiting at other times are also made welcome by the Recruitment Czars.